Applerack/FlutterTicketQR/README.md

    Password - Admin Password ( you can use any )

-3.Build the application with Flutter & enjoy! ❤️
+3. Run 'flutter pub get' to install dependencies.
+Build the application with Flutter and enjoy! ❤️

 Don't forget to show your support with a star ⭐️ for this project